 Experts estimate that snowmelt accounts for as much as 75 percent of water supplies in the western United States.
 As the climate warms, however, it’s not hard to imagine a future when declining snowpack on western mountain ranges means less snowmelt.
-Scientists and water managers have already seen worrying changes in the timing… Read more
+Scientists and water managers have already seen worrying changes in the… Read more

 According to the Federal Emergency Management Agency (FEMA), flooding is the most damaging natural hazard in the world, and most flood damage occurs in cities.
-As exemplified by Hurricane Harvey in 2017, this damage is projected to rapidly increase, both due to increasing extreme precipitation events and urban sprawl into marshes and floodplains—so it is critical that cities learn to adapt… Read more
+As exemplified by Hurricane Harvey in 2017, this damage is projected to rapidly increase, both due to increasing extreme precipitation events and urban sprawl into marshes and floodplains—so it is critical that cities learn to… Read more

 April 29, 2019